Dhakaiya Urdu

 Hakim Habibur Rahman was one of the leading Urdu writers in Dhaka.

-Dhakaiya Urdu is a Bengalinized dialect of Urdu that is native to Old Dhaka, Bangladesh.
-It is being spoken by the Sobbas or Khosbas community, Nawab Family and some other communities in Old Dhaka.
+Dhakaiya Urdu is a Bengalinized variety of Urdu that is spoken in Old Dhaka, Bangladesh.
+It is currently spoken by the Sobbas or Khosbas community, Nawab Family and some other communities in Old Dhaka.
 The usage of this language is gradually declining due to negative perceptions following it being forced upon the people of erstwhile East Bengal during Bengali language movement in Pakistan.
 Today, Dhakaiya Urdu is one of the two dialects of Urdu spoken in Bangladesh; the other one being the Urdu spoken by the Stranded Pakistanis in Bangladesh.

 Features

-The dialect differs from Standard Urdu as it takes a number of loanwords from Eastern Bengali, which the dialect's source of origin is geographically surrounded by.
-The intonations, aspirations and tone of the language is also shifted closer to Eastern Bengali than Hindustani phonology.
-It is described to be a fairly simpler dialect than Standard Urdu.
+The dialect differs from Standard Urdu as it takes several loanwords from Eastern Bengali, which the dialect's source of origin is geographically surrounded by.
+The intonations, aspirations and tone of this dialect are also shifted closer to Eastern Bengali than Hindustani phonology.
+It is described as a fairly simpler dialect than Standard Urdu.